 Coral Reef Care (CRC) is a Dutch foundation that’s mission is the conservation and protection of marine ecosystems, in particular coral reefs.

-With our projects we simultaneously strive to improve the livelihood of the local people that depend on coral reefs (e.g. tourism, fishing).
-By working together with local NGOs we also generate jobs in the conservation business.
-We believe that without benefitting and involving the local community, effective projects are not feasible.
+With our conservation projects we simultaneously strive to improve the livelihood of the local communities that depend on coral reefs.
+By working together with the local community we generate jobs in the conservation business.
+A healthier reef can also increase tourism, thus creating alternative income from fisheries.
+We believe that without involving and benefitting the local community, effective conservation projects are not feasible.

 One of Coral Reef Care’s main goals is to set up more MPAs (Marine Protected Areas).
 Around 16% of the world’s land area is protected.
 By contrast, less than 3% of the world’s oceans is seriously protected although 70% of the world is covered with water.
 By actively protecting a large area under the right circumstances, an ecosystem has better chances to recover.
 The protected area offers refuge, breeding grounds and food.
 This will have positive effects on the surrounding areas i.e. the so-called spill-over effect, when part of the marine life will swim out of the protected zone once they have matured.